huggingface/diffusers/docs/source/en/using-diffusers/controlnet.md

 ## Inpainting

 For inpainting, you need an initial image, a mask image, and a prompt describing what to replace the mask with.
 ControlNet models allow you to add another control image to condition a model with.
-Let’s condition the model with a canny image, a white outline of an image on a black background.
-This way, the ControlNet can use the canny image as a control to guide the model to generate an image with the same outline.
+Let’s condition the model with an inpainting mask.
+This way, the ControlNet can use the inpainting mask as a control to guide the model to generate an image within the mask area.

 Load an initial image and a mask image: